National League of American Pen Women, Iowa City Branch records

 Scope and Contents

-The National League of American Pen Women, Iowa City branch records date from 1963 to 1993 and measure 2.5 linear inches.
+The National League of American Pen Women, Iowa City branch records date from 1963 to 2011 and measure 1 linear foot.
 The records consist of administrative records, programs, photographs, and files regarding individual members.
+The Lawsuit series contains correspondence, audit reports, and other materials related to a 2003 lawsuit which resulted from allegations of financial malfeasance made against the national NLAPW leadership.

 Dates